vipulnaik/diet-exercise-health/notes/2023-08-04-sauerkraut-red-chutney-and-sore-throat.md

 couple of days when my stool pressure and volume was lower.
 I suspect this means that my overnight energy was spent on normal bodily processing rather than being diverted into fixing my condition.

+The day proceeded fairly normally, without a runny nose and with some coughing but less than before.

+## 2023-08-10

+I continued to recover further, still having a slight sore throat and occasional bouts of coughing but otherwise recovered.

+## 2023-08-11

+I felt close to normal; however, I continued to choose to skip most of my exercise.
+I did have a scary bout of coughing when doing saltwater rinse after my meal, so I couldn't hold the rinse in my mouth for the full duration.